Quartz diorite

 Quartz diorite is an igneous, plutonic (intrusive) rock, of felsic composition, with phaneritic texture.
 Feldspar is present as plagioclase (typically oligoclase or andesine) with 10% or less potassium feldspar.
 Quartz is present at between 5 and 20% of the rock.
 Biotite, amphiboles and pyroxenes are common dark accessory minerals.

+Quartz diorite occurs in association with other granitic rocks such as granodiorite, and with volcanic rock.
+In western North America a "quartz diorite line" occurs; west of this line, the dominant granitic rock is quartz diorite.